 Conversation and Commentary Submissions

-Conversation & Commentary Submissions: Dr. Lisa Flores in the Department of Communication at the University of Colorado at Boulder is the forthcoming Conversation and Commentary Editor.
-The C&C editor facilitates forums consisting of multiple short contributions by different authors addressing focused topics of interest to the journal.
+Dr. Sarah J. Jackson at the University of Pennsylvania is the Conversation and Commentary Editor through 2022.
+The C&C editor facilitates forums consisting of multiple short contributions (~2500-3000 words each) by different authors addressing focused topics of interest to the journal.
 Please direct inquiries to her at firstname.lastname@example.org and include “WSIC-C&C” in the subject line.